 Skip to main content

-The Window API provides a synchronous TypeScript API via window.CortiEmbedded for direct integration with Corti Assistant.
-This method is ideal for same-origin integrations.
+The Window API provides a direct, Promise-based TypeScript API exposed on window.CortiEmbedded for integration with Corti Assistant.
+This method is suitable for same-origin integrations requiring direct JavaScript access.

 Overview